dqops/dqo/docs/client/operations/shared_credentials.md

+Shared credentials management for managing credentials that are stored in the shared .credentials folder in the DQOps user&#x27;s home folder.

+___
 ## create_shared_credential
 Creates (adds) a new shared credential, which creates a file in the DQOps user&#x27;s home .credentials/ folder named as the credential and with the content that is provided in this call.
 [Source code](https://github.com/dqops/dqo/blob/develop/distribution/python/dqops/client/api/shared_credentials/create_shared_credential.py)